mkurovski/emnist_dl2prod/README.md

 1. Clone the repository and change to the folder
 2. If you are using `conda`, just create a new environment from  `env.yml` with `conda env create -f env.yml`.
 This will create the environment `emnist_dl`.
-3. Activate the enbironment with `conda activate emnist_dl`
+3. Activate the environment with `conda activate emnist_dl`
 3. Install the package with `python setup.py install`
 4. Work through the JuPyter notebooks provided in `notebooks/`